sonidhruv26/Usability-Hub-Clone/README.md

 ## Usage

 1. Navigate to the homepage.
-2. Create a new task by providing a title, description, and task requirements.
-3. Users can register/login to the platform.
+2. Users can register/login to the platform.
-4. Users can perform usability tasks and provide feedback.
-5. View analytics and insights in the dashboard.

 ## Contributing

 If you'd like to contribute to this project, please follow these steps: